A downloadable tool

 VDC: pixel status (0 = off, 1 = on)

-Returns the value of the current graphics mode.
+Returns the value of the current screen mode.

 n =